tsugicloud/website/user/pages/03.services/02.policies/02.faq/default.md

 **Can I test these tools with 12345/secret**

 Yes you can.
 You should *never* use this key and secret in production.
-All trhe data associated with 12345/secret is thrown away periodically.
+All the data associated with 12345/secret is thrown away periodically.
 Using a commonly known test key/secret exposes any data stored under that key.
 So 12345/secret is *perfect* for testing but very bad for production.

 **Can I pay for TsugiCloud?**